SmoDav/mpesa/README.md

 ### Laravel

-When using Laravel 5, include the service provider and its alias within your `config/app.php`.
+When using Laravel 5.5+, the package will automatically register.
+For laravel 5.4 and below, include the service provider and its alias within your `config/app.php`.

 ```php
 'providers' => [